Best Vodka For 2023: Top 5 Bottles Most Recommended By Expert Reviews

 “It’s a beautiful, velvety liquid when it gets to that temperature, then it reveals itself as it warms up…cuts through caviar like a knife; it goes with pickled herring, stinky cheese, charcuterie, foie gras, gravlax—anything cured,” said Tony Abou-Ganim, star bartender and author of “Vodka Distilled” to Liquor.

 This is considered one of the best-tasting vodkas, and it doesn’t break the bank!
-Usually around $40, this vodka is great for sipping on its own or mixing into martinis.
+This vodka is great for sipping on its own or mixing into martinis.
 It also goes well with cured meats commonly found on charcuterie boards, as well as different cheeses.

 GearMoose says Absolut Elyx is “known for its soft flavors of buttery caramel, nutty sweetness, vanilla, and spicy, peppery rye.”